Oregon Car Insurance Guide

 You can expect to see serious consequences that include jail time, fines, and license suspension if you get a DUII.
 Your car insurance will also take a massive hit.
-For example, your insurer might cancel or not renew your policy.
-Providers will also refer to you as a high-risk driver, which can make it hard to find a company even willing to insure you.
+For example, your carrier might cancel or not renew your policy.
+Providers will also consider you a risky driver, which can make it hard to find anyone willing to insure you.
 If you do find a company that insures drivers with DUIs, it’s almost a certainty that you’ll pay more for coverage.

 Below are the penalties for getting a DUII:

 - $1,000 in fines, $2,000 if BAC was 0.15 or more